 The terms spondylosis and spondylolisthesis are two medical terms that sound the same, but actually refer to two different spine disorders.
 It’s easy to get confused by these terms, particularly because they share a root word – spondylos – which is the Greek word for “vertebra.”

-Of the two spine condition terms, spondylosis can be the most difficult to clearly define because some doctors often use it as an umbrella term to describe any form of degeneration of the spine.
+Of the two spine condition terms, spondylosis can be the most difficult to clearly define because some physicians often use it as an umbrella term to describe any form of degeneration of the spine.
 Others use it to specifically describe the presence of osteoarthritis in either the cervical (neck) or lumbar (lower back) regions of the spine.
 Since the term can be used so broadly, it doesn’t definitively point to a patient’s source of pain and other symptoms when listed as a diagnosis.

-Although spondylosis and spondylolisthesis are different spine disorders, similar conservative (nonsurgical) treatments are often first recommended to patients with either condition.
-The most common treatments include pain medication, physical therapy, non-steroidal anti-inflammatory drugs (NSAIDs), and low-impact exercise.
+Although spondylosis and spondylolisthesis are different spine disorders, similar conservative (non-surgical) treatments are often first recommended to patients with either condition.
+The most common treatments include pain medication, physical therapy, non-steroidal anti-inflammatory drugs (NSAIDs) and low-impact exercise.

 If spondylosis or spondylolisthesis symptoms persist despite conservative treatments and a physician suggests surgical intervention, patients should contact Laser Spine Institute to learn more about our safe and effective endoscopic procedures.